Aelto/tw3-shared-utils/mod_sharedutils_menudescriptors/README.md

 ## Dynamic descriptions
 In some unique scenarios you may want to dynamically change the description based on the value of the field that's being hovered.
-In such case you can provide the 4th parameter in `this.onHover(field, description,, true)` calls to indicate that you may edit the description afterward.
+In such case you can replace calls to `this.onHover` to `this.onHoverDynamic` to indicate that you may edit the description afterward.

-Once this is done, the description obtained from either the hardcoded description or from the localization key you pass (2nd and 3th parameters to `this.onHover()`) will be sent through a method called `dynamicDescription`.
+Once this is done, the description obtained from either the hardcoded description or from the localization key you pass (2nd and 3th parameters to `this.onHover()` or its `dynamic` variant in this case) will be sent through a method called `dynamicDescription`.

 > Note that if you do not need dynamic strings then you can skip that method entirely and not implement it as shown in the example above.